How?

 Consider a scenario where a knowledge-intensive services company needs a custom CRM app to manage client portfolios.
 A Vibe Coder describes the app’s requirements in natural language, and AI generates the code.
 Then a Software Developer refines the code.

-At Being Guided our approach is to use collaborative methods, where Vibe Coders and Software Developers work together, guided by a Large Language Model (LLM) powering the AI options of Lovable or Rocket.
+At Being Guided our approach is to use collaborative methods, where Vibe Coders and Software Developers work together, guided by a Large Language Model (LLM) powering the Vibe Coding options emerging.

 A paired Software Developer then refines this platform code, ensuring it meets best practices, security standards and integrates with existing business logic.
 It's an iterative, safe journey from first generation CRM, such as Salesforce, to next generation Vibe Coded SaaS apps.